mikejmc3/public/sas/README.md

 The catch with SAS Notebooks is that viewing a file saved in *.sasnb format requires the [SAS extension for Microsoft Visual Studio Code](https://github.com/sassoftware/vscode-sas-extension).

 To make things easier for readers who do not have or want VS Code and/or the SAS extension, I will also provide an HTML export of any *.sasnb file I add to this repository.
 In all such cases, the contents of the original *.sasnb file and its *.html export file will be identical, although some formatting may not translate exactly to the HTML export.
 For the HTML exports, I am using [**MathJax**](https://www.mathjax.org/) to render equations properly.

+ GitHub will not render HTML export files directly within this repository.
+Download individual HTML files and view the downloaded copies.